jorenheit/rinku/readme.md

 ## Introduction
 Rinku is a C++ header-only library designed to simplify the creation of cycle-accurate, event-driven computational systems.
 By defining *signals* and *modules* that communicate via well-defined interfaces, Rinku enables you to compose complex hardware-like architectures entirely in C++, with automatic propagation of signal changes and clock-driven update semantics.
-Additionally, signals can be monitored during runtime and exported as a VCD file for visual inspection and debugging using a tool like [GTKWave](https://gtkwave.sourceforge.net/).
+Once a system is built, you can
+1. Simply run the system or embed the system in a larger codebase.
+2. Connect virtual scopes and export the waveforms to VCD files and view them in VCD-viewing utilities like [GTKWave](https://gtkwave.sourceforge.net/).
+3. Enter a debugging shell to interact with the system in real-time while it's running.
+4. Probably more!
+It's a library so do your thing...

 ### Motivation
 The library was developed for aid in prototyping and debugging a custom designed breadboard computer, inspired by Ben Eater's 8-bit computer.
 The resulting system has been added as one of the examples (bfcpu) and has proven this library to be a valuable tool in the development of such systems (at least for me).
 More information about the bfcpu-project can be found on [Github](https://github.com/jorenheit/bfcpu).
 To incorporate the microcode for the BFCPU into the simulated system, [Mugen](https://github.com/jorenheit/mugen) was used to generate the `microcode.h` and `microcode.cc` source files.